theNicelander/ck3_blood_mage/_documents/README.md

 <img src="screenshots/trait-drain.png"/>

 # Probablity of getting traits
-The probability of getting traits will be based on a learning challenge between the player and the target.
+The probability of getting traits will be based on multiple factors:
+- base chance
+- level of player trait
+- level of target trait
+- learning challenge between the player and the target

 On succes: